Dimchikkk/velo/Readme.md

 ## Basic usage

-- click on rectangle icon to create rectangle node
+- click on rectangle icon to create rectangle note
-- double-click to select node
+- double-click to select note
-- start typing to add text to selected node
+- start typing to add text to selected note
-- resize node by dragging its corners
+- resize note by dragging its corners
 - click on canvas to deselect node
-- move node by dragging it (only unselected node can be dragged to allow mouse text selection for selected nodes)
+- move note by dragging it (only unselected node can be dragged to allow mouse text selection for selected notes)
-- click on little arrow connector icon to connect nodes, arrow connector icons are placed on each side of node
+- click on little arrow connector icon to connect notes, arrow connector icons are placed on each side of note
-- for native target there is search box that allows to filter documents by text in nodes (fuzzy search)
+- for native target there is search box that allows to filter documents by text in notes (fuzzy search)
-- for wasm target you can use url query parameter `?document=<url>` to load document from url
+- for wasm target there is url query parameter `?document=<url>` to load document from url
-- click save icon to save document to database on native platform or to localhost on wasm target
+- click save icon to save document to database on native platform or to localStorage on wasm target

 ![velo](./velo.gif)